-Dave’s prior military, medical, teaching and coaching experience allows him to diversify therapeutic approaches.
+David has specialized experience in counseling those participating in medication assisted treatment such as methadone and suboxone, and his prior military, medical, teaching and coaching experience allows him to diversify therapeutic approaches.

 Common approaches used are CBT, Person-Centered, and integrated wellness approaches to incorporate physical and emotional wellness components.
 Dave has extensive experience helping those battling substance use.

 Dave also has experience in vocational and academic counseling with ages 10 and up.

 Phyllis Rooney, LMHC (Aina Haina, Eaton Square) believes in providing a safe, supportive atmosphere where you can talk about your deepest troubles, fears, and traumas, without fear of judgement.
 What you will find in Phyllis' office is someone who cares and who can guide you toward your goals at a pace that's right for you.